getpelican/pelican/docs/themes.rst

 Include skribit script
 ======================

-In order to support skribit scripts in your themes, you must following these actions :
+In order to support skribit scripts in your themes, you must perform these
+actions:

  * Copy `skribit_tab_script.html` and `skribit_widget_script.html` in your
    templates directory.